7 Simple Steps to Setting Goals for the 2021

 Do you actually keep your resolutions?

-Setting Goals for 2020 with 7 Simple Steps
+Setting Goals for 2021 with these 7 Simple Steps

 Step 1 – Think about what you really want.

 Many people have a broad idea of what they want for themselves to have a good life, right?